robertodevs/zeplin-flutter-extended/README.md

 ## Options

-There are several features to modify in the futere, first of them will be add more options to Gradients, adding two more Radial and Sweap.
+There are several features to modify in the futere, first of them will be add more options to Gradients, Radial and Sweap Gradients.

 ## Development